owlchester/kanka/README.md

 ## Vue translations

-To generate the vue translations
+To generate the vue translations:

     php artisan vue-i18n:generate

 # Database Backup

-To backup your database in a gzip file, Kanka uses the [laravel backup manager](https://github.com/backup-manager/larave) execute the following command (adapt to your config)
+To back up your database in a gzip file, Kanka uses the [laravel backup manager](https://github.com/backup-manager/laravel).
+Execute the following command (adapt to your config):

     php artisan db:backup --database=mysql --destination=s3 --compression=gzip --destinationPath=prod/ --timestamp="d-m-Y"

-To restore a db, use the following
+To restore a db, use the following:

     php artisan db:restore